openbrian/microcosm-aoi/doc/Design.md

 ### About the member

+- [ ] See Notes on the map that need resolution
 - [ ] See their profile
 - [ ] See their upcoming events
 - [ ] See their past events